-- Information regarding USDA contracts are published through the Federal Procurement Data System (FPDS). - Contract opportunities and request for information related to contract requirements are posted on the interactive https://beta.sam.gov/ page. - USDA publishes an annual forecast of planned acquisitions on its Forecast of Business Opportunities webpage and - Information on how to do business with USDA is published on the Business Opportunities page.
+- Information regarding USDA contracts are published through the Federal Procurement Data System (FPDS). - Contract opportunities and requests for information related to contract requirements are posted on the interactive https://sam.gov/ page. - USDA publishes an annual forecast of planned acquisitions on its Forecast of Business Opportunities webpage. - Information on how to do business with USDA is published on the Business Opportunities page and at Contracting with USDA.

-The Department will post and regularly update vendor engagement events on Government-wide point of entry Contract Opportunities sing the "special notices" function.
+The Department will post and regularly update vendor engagement events on Government-wide point of entry Contract Opportunities using the "special notices" function.
 Posted events will include industry days, small business outreach sessions, pre-solicitation conferences, solicitation question and answer sessions, etc.